8 Tall Plants With Red Flowers to Brighten Up Your Garden

 Cardinal flowers are tall plants with red flowers that can reach up to six feet in height.
 They are native to North America and can be found in wetlands and woodlands across the continent.
 Cardinal flowers get their name from their vibrant red color, which is reminiscent of a cardinal’s feathers.

-8 Tall Plants With Red Flowers to Brighten Up Your Garden
+(Over 10 feet high) Tall Plants With Red Flowers

 The flower’s red color is due to the presence of anthocyanins, which are pigments that absorb blue light.
 Cardinal flowers usually bloom in the summer and fall, and they are an important food source for bees and other pollinators.